jfarelli/tic-tac-toe/README.md

 **Declaring a Stalemate:**<br>
 To declare the draw, I wrote the `itsADraw()` function which uses the `.every()` method again to check that every square is occupied by either players icons.<br>
-Once it's detected that all squares are filled, this function is then also linked to the `squareClicked()` function in a conditional.
+Once it's detected that the `gameBoard` and all squares are filled, this function is then also linked to the `squareClicked()` function in a conditional.
 If this conditional is met, the `gameCompleted()` function is then ran to display the stalemate message within a pop-up.<br>
-The board then resets after a brief pause using a `timeOut()` function, and then the turn is changed to the player that didn't start the previous round.<br>
+The `gameBoard` then resets after a brief pause using a `timeOut()` function.
+Before the next turn, the `gameStart()` function is ran, clearing the board and updating data within the data model.
+Then the turn is changed to the player that didn't start the previous round.<br>
-This is accomplished due to the invocation of the `playerChangeAfterWin()` function within the `gameStart()` function.
+This player change is accomplished due to the invocation of the `playerChangeAfterWin()` function within the `gameStart()` function.
 This function detects the player that won, and then resets the `currentPlayer` boolean value, so that it changes to the other player on a new game.

 </details>
 <br>